AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/RCCircuit.md

 11. Repeat the five trials in a new section of your spreadsheet, capacitors still in their current positions.
 But now, try temporarily connecting a wire across $C_\text{second}$ to discharge it before flipping the switch for each trial.
 Record the initial and final voltages after doing this.
 Now you should consistently get the final voltage predicted by {eq}`eq-charge-division`.
 Does this voltage difference agree with {eq}`eq-charge-division`?

-12. ***PLOTS: Part II - Plot 2*** --- Take a similar screenshot or photo that includes all five trais in one image of your $V$ vs. $T$ plot in Capstone after using the wire to discharge the second capacitor between each flip.
+12. ***PLOTS: Experiment II - Plot 2*** --- Take a similar screenshot or photo that includes all five trais in one image of your $V$ vs. $T$ plot in Capstone after using the wire to discharge the second capacitor between each flip.

 13. Instead of repeating this for the capacitors in swapped positions due to lab time constraints, discuss in the post lab what you would expect when the capacitors are swapped. <!--- from step 4 with the low- and high-capacitance capacitors in swapped positions in the circuit. --->